issp-center-dev/2DMAT/doc/en/source/algorithm/minsearch.rst

         In the search algorithm, each parameter is divided by each of these values to perform a simple dimensionless and normalization.
         If not defined, the value is 1.0 for all dimensions.

   - ``min_list``

     Format: List of float.
-The length should match the value of dimension.

-  Description: The minimum value the parameter can take.
+Length should be equal to ``dimension``.

+    Description: Minimum value of each parameter.
+                 When a parameter falls below this value during the Nelson-Mead method, the solver is not evaluated and the value is considered infinite.

   - ``max_list``

     Format: List of float.
-The length should match the value of dimension.

-  Description: The maximum value the parameter can take.
+Length should be equal to ``dimension``.

+    Description: Maximum value of each parameter.
+                 When a parameter exceeds this value during the Nelson-Mead method, the solver is not evaluated and the value is considered infinite.

 [``minimize``] section
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^